acbart/acbart.github.io/_posts/2015-10-29-cs-teaching-from-cs.md

 LearningAndTeaching.info
 ------------------------

-Formerly http://www.learningandteaching.info/ (I have mirrored the content: [http://acbart.com/learningandteaching/LearningAndTeaching/www.learningandteaching.info/index.html](http://acbart.com/learningandteaching/LearningAndTeaching/www.learningandteaching.info/index.html))
+Formerly http://www.learningandteaching.info/ (I have now [mirrored the content](http://acbart.com/learningandteaching/LearningAndTeaching/www.learningandteaching.info/index.html))

 Hands down the best resource I've ever found for growing as a teacher/researcher/learner is this website.
 Unfortunately, it went down a year or two ago, for some reason.
 But you can still access it through the wayback machine!